Narabzad/Set-Based-Text-to-ImageGeneration/README.md

 [```inception.py```](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/inception.py) provide neccessary function to embed the images using InceptionV3 model and find the relevance score w.r.t a given target image.

 ### Metrics
-[```metrics.py```](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/metrics.py) provide necessary functions to measure ERR, RBP and their different variations on a given list of relevance scores from a rankedlist/grid.
+[```metrics.py```](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/metrics.py) provide necessary functions to measure ERR, RBP and their different variations on a given list of relevance scores from a ranked list/grid.